June 10, 2019

 # cp hostname.em0 hostname.re0;

 Verify the final SSH daemon configuration.

 # vi /etc/ssh/sshd_config;

-Halt your QEMU virtual machine and reboot the rescue system.
+Halt the QEMU virtual machine and reboot the rescue system.

-Next SSH connection will offer new SSH keys and will connect you to the newly installed OpenBSD.
+Next SSH connection to the IP will offer a new SSH keys and connects to the newly installed OpenBSD.

 # uname -a;